 Lecture Room XXIII

 Lecture Room 23 on the Broad Street main site has a lift, full wheelchair access throughout and an adapted toilet.
 It also has an audio induction/ hearing loop.

 Arrangements for examinations

-If students need practical help with, or extra time for, examinations because of a disability (for example, if it would be impossible for a student to sit examinations in the Examination Schools, or if a candidate needed to use a computer), the Undergraduate/Graduate Administrator (as appropriate) can seek permission for, and organise, the required special provision.
+If students need practical help with, or extra time for, examinations because of a disability (for example, if it would be impossible for a student to sit examinations in the Examination Schools, or if a candidate needed to use a computer), the Student Experience and Support Administrator can seek permission for, and organise, the required special provision.

 The Disability Officers at Balliol are:

-Current students can also contact the JCR Disabled Students’ Officer or the MCR Equalities Officer (Disabilities) with any concerns relating to disability.
+Current students can also contact the JCR Disabled Students’ Officer or the MCR Disabilities Officer with any concerns relating to disability.
 The Wellbeing and Welfare page lists people in College to contact if you need help or advice.
 See also:

 - University Disability Advisory Service: contacts Julie Marsh and Annabelle (Bella) Jackson

 - University Common Framework for Supporting Disabled Students